 “Please, just give me a shot” is a common plea of patients to their healthcare provider.
-For people suffering with arthritis, tendinitis, or another form of joint inflammation, a cortisone shot can quickly reduce and even eliminate pain.
-But, will a cortisone shot help foot pain caused by plantar fasciitis or wrist and arm pain caused by carpal tunnel syndrome?
+For people suffering with arthritis, tendinitis, or another form of joint inflammation, a steroid injection can quickly reduce and even eliminate pain.
+But, will a cortisone shot really help pain caused by Plantar Fasciitis, Carpal Tunnel Syndrome or Trigger Finger?

 But, here’s the caveat.
-That shot may bring you relief but that relief may be temporary; and, the cortisone may not cure the condition.
+That cortisone injection may bring you relief but that relief may be temporary and the cortisone may not cure the condition.
 A second or third shot may be required.
-Your healthcare provider will determine how many cortisone shots you can have.
-After a few injections, you may need to look at alternative treatments.
+Your healthcare provider will determine how many injections you can safely have.
+After a few injections, you may need to look at alternative treatments or surgery may be recommended.
 Cortisone is a steroid and too much can cause damage.

 Click on the images below

 Carpal Tunnel Wrist Braces

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.